Comparing DBUB Group (OTCMKTS:DBUB) and Conn’s (OTCMKTS:CONN)

 DBUB Group Inc. does not have significant business.
 The company intends to franchise and operate restaurants, and catering facilities.
 The company was formerly known as Yosen Group, Inc. and changed its name to DBUB Group Inc. in October 2018.
 DBUB Group Inc. was founded in 1998 and is based in Shanghai, China.

-Receive News & Ratings for DBUB Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for DBUB Group and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Conn's Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Conn's and related companies with MarketBeat.com's FREE daily email newsletter.